kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 > a single "remote", called `origin`.
 A remote is a copy of the repository
 > that is hosted somewhere else, that we can push to and pull from, and
 > there's no reason that you have to work with only one.
 For example,
-> on some large projects you might have your own copy in your own GitHub
+> on some large projects you might have your own copy in your own GitLab
 > account (you'd probably call this `origin`) and also the main "upstream"
 > project repository (let's call this `upstream` for the sake of examples).
 > You would pull from `upstream` from time to